sysulq/gobreak/README.md

 # gobreak
-Latency and fault tolerance library like Netflix's Hystrix with prometheus metrics builtin.
+Latency and fault tolerance library like Netflix's Hystrix with prometheus and gobreaker.